ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 players[obj.id].finishTime = time()
 ```

 We then set `finishTime` to the current time since the game started.
-This means that we now have a start and end time which we can use later to determine the players best time.
+This means that we now have a start and end time which we can use later to determine the best time of the player.

 ```lua linenums="1"
 players[obj.id].inRace = false